jerryhgladinet/docs/admin/source/chapter03.rst

     EXAMPLE OF SSOCIRCLE META DATA

 Inside the meta data from SSOCircle, you will see there is a HTTP-Redirect URL, that will be the URL we use to register the IdP.
-And also register the 3 paramaters (FirstName, LastName, EmailAddress) from the IdP.
+And also register the 3 parameters (FirstName, LastName, EmailAddress) from the IdP.

 .. figure:: _static/image_s5_6_25.png
     :align: center